hamzsait/TeamProfileGenerator/README.md

 ### 1. Install Requirments

-Before running the program, make sure to run the following command to install dependencies,:
+Before running the program, make sure to run the following command to install dependencies:

         npm i